newchuyalong/libgdx-learning/a-note-from-the-translation.md

+# TODOs Mario
+ * Files page needs the table fixed
+ * Preferences page needs the table fixed
+ * Go through all articles one more time and see if all links are working
+ * Completed everything up until and including Audio

 ## Possible Mistakes ##

 some of the words (specifically PascalCase'd words) might come with a `!` prefacing them.(for example: !PascalCase) This is due to how Google Code parsed for other wiki pages. the bang stopped the text from being parsed, and i might have missed a lot of them, because they're quite hard to find.